 Herbert Feis Award

-Established in 1984, this prize is offered annually to recognize distinguished contributions to public history.
+Established in 1984, this prize is offered annually to recognize distinguished contributions to public history, broadly defined.
 The prize is named in memory of Herbert Feis (1893–1972), public servant and historian of recent American foreign policy, with an initial endowment from the Rockefeller Foundation.
-The prize was originally given for books produced by historians working outside of academe.
-In 2006, the scope of the award was changed to emphasize significant contributions in the field of public history.

 Recipients will be selected from nominations(or self nominations).
 Each nomination packet should include the following:

-- a statement of no more than five pages in length describing the individual's public history contribution
+- a statement of no more than five pages in length describing the individual's or group's public history contribution

 The nomination packages of those who do not receive the award will be kept on file for five years.
 The nominator may submit an update, if they wish.

-One set of the nomination materials must be received by each of the following committee members.
-A copy should also be sent to: Attn.
-Feis Prize, American Historical Association, 400 A St. SE, Washington, DC 20003.
+Nomination packages may be submitted electronically or in hard copy.
+Electronic submisions should be e-mailed by May 15, 2014, as a pdf attachment to email@example.com and will be distributed to each member of the prize committee.
+Nominations submitted in hard copy should be sent to each of the committee members listed below and to American Historical Association, Attn.
+Feis Prize, 400 A St. SE, Washington, DC 20003.
 Nominations must be postmarked by or on MAY 15, 2014, to be considered for the 2014 prize.
 Nomination materials will not be returned.
 Nominations without all the required documents will not be considered.

 Contact information for judges will be posted by March 30, 2014.